CMCSX/StatWash/README.md

 # StatWash — Excel Data Cleaning Tool

-StatWash is a modern, privacy-first web application designed to clean, standardize, and export structured data from raw Excel sheets. **All processing happens locally on your machine** — no data ever leaves your browser.
+StatWash is a web application designed to clean, standardize, and export structured data from raw Excel sheets.
+All processing happens locally on your machine — no data ever leaves your browser.

-## 🎯 Overview
+## Overview

-StatWash automates the tedious process of data cleaning and validation.
-It intelligently detects file types, normalizes column names, validates data formats, identifies issues, and exports cleaned results—all with a user-friendly interface.
+StatWash automates the process of data cleaning and validation.
+It intelligently detects file types, normalizes column names, validates data formats, identifies issues, and exports cleaned results with a user-friendly interface.

 ### Key Features

-- 🔒 **Privacy-First**: 100% client-side processing.
+- Privacy-First: 100% client-side processing.
 No data is sent to servers.
-- 🤖 **Smart Detection**: Automatically identifies file types from headers.
+- Smart Detection: Automatically identifies file types from headers.
-- ✨ **Intelligent Cleaning**: Standardizes column names, normalizes dates, validates formats, removes duplicates, and applies transformations.
+- Intelligent Cleaning: Standardizes column names, normalizes dates, validates formats, removes duplicates, and applies transformations.
-- 📋 **Template-Based**: Upload reference templates for each file type to guide cleaning rules.
+- Template-Based: Upload reference templates for each file type to guide cleaning rules.
-- 📊 **Data Preview**: View original and cleaned data side-by-side with detailed issue reports.
+- Data Preview: View original and cleaned data side-by-side with detailed issue reports.
-- 💾 **Flexible Export**: Download cleaned data as Excel (.xlsx) or CSV (.csv) files.
+- Flexible Export: Download cleaned data as Excel (.xlsx) or CSV (.csv) files.
-- 🌓 **Dark Mode**: Light and dark theme support for comfortable use.
+- Dark Mode: Light and dark theme support for comfortable use.

 ---

-## 📁 Supported File Types
+## Supported File Types

 StatWash supports the following file types: